Strategic Asset Allocation: Enhancing Portfolio Performance

 2. Flexibility: ETFs are traded on stock exchanges like individual stocks.
 This means you can buy and sell them throughout the trading day at market prices, unlike mutual funds, which only trade at the end of the day.

-3. **Transparency**: ETFs disclose their holdings on a daily basis, so you always know exactly what assets you own.
+3. Transparency: ETFs disclose their holdings daily, so you always know exactly what assets you own.
 This is not always the case with other types of funds.

 4. Cost-Effective: ETFs generally have lower expense ratios than mutual funds, making them a more cost-effective way to invest.
 They also often have no minimum investment requirement, making them accessible to all types of investors.

-5. **Variety**: There are thousands of ETFs available, covering a wide range of asset classes, sectors, and investment strategies.
+5. Variety: Thousands of ETFs cover various asset classes, sectors, and investment strategies.
 This means you can find an ETF to match almost any investment goal.

-6. **Tax Efficiency**: ETFs are structured in a way that allows investors to avoid triggering capital gains taxes when securities within the fund are bought and sold.
+6. Tax Efficiency: ETFs are structured to allow investors to avoid triggering capital gains taxes when securities within the fund are bought and sold.

 Remember, while ETFs offer many benefits, they also come with risks, like any investment.
 The value of an ETF can go up or down, and there is always the risk that you could lose money.
 Researching and considering your risk tolerance and investment goals before investing in ETFs is essential.